mykhailoprusov/Biography/README.md

 # Biography

 ### Right to work:
-I am fully permitted to work in United Kingdom on Homes for Ukrainian Scheme
+I am fully permitted to work in United Kingdom

 ### Objective:
 Driven by my practical experience and successful track record of building websites from scratch, my objective as a Python Developer is to leverage my skills and knowledge to continue my growth in the field.
 Technical Skills:
-- 	Proficient in Python, HTML and CSS
+- 	Python, HTML and CSS
-- 	Familiarity with Django framework for web development
+-   Django framework
-- 	Experience working with databases, specifically SQLite and PostgreSQL
+- 	SQLite, PostgreSQL and MongoDB
 - 	Concurrency in Python: threadings, multiprocessing, asynchronous programming
 - 	Linux and Windows
 - 	Docker and GitHub
+- 	Object-Oriented Programming in Python: inheritance, composition, polymorphism, encapsulation, static, class and property decorators, dunder methods
+- 	Data types, string formatting, conditional statements, imports, for and while loops, comprehensions, functions, exceptions, work with files, closures, decorators, iterators and generators, context managers in Python
+- 	Data Structures: Stack, Queue, Lists, Trees, Graphs, Sorting Algorithms

 ### Projects:
 - 	Developed a sport nutrition web application using Python and Django that allowed users to receive sport meals suggestions from ChatGPT api, view diet articles and interact with other people through the blog